 In 2017, Rutherford opened their first UK centre in Newport, South Wales, known as the Rutherford Cancer Centre South Wales.
 South Wales became the first cancer centre in the UK to officially offer high energy proton beam therapy, making great leaps in the innovation of cancer care after treating the first patient with proton therapy in the UK in April 2018.

-To date, Rutherford has three cancer centres open, one of which currently offers access to proton beam therapy, and a further four new centres planned in the next four years making a total of eight cancer centres around the UK.
+To date, Rutherford has three cancer centres open, two of which currently offer access to proton beam therapy, and a further four new centres planned in the next four years making a total of eight cancer centres around the UK.
 Our aim is to provide the majority of patients with a state-of-the-art cancer centre within a ninety-minute journey of their front door, wherever they are in the UK.

 Get in Touch